googlemaps/google-maps-services-python/README.md

     # Installing dependencies:
     $ pip install requests responses

+Note that you will need requests 2.4.0 or higher if you want to specify connect/read timeouts.

 ## Developer Documentation

 Additional documentation for the included web services is available at